CoolSculpting Vs. Liposuction

 After CoolSculpting there is only minor discomfort and a patient can return to work or exercise the same day.

 Am I a better candidate for liposuction or CoolSculpting?

 The best candidates for CoolSculpting have small to moderate fatty bulges in well-defined areas of the body.
-Patients with significant excess of skin may be better suited for a skin tightening procedure such as a tummy tuck.
+Patients with a significant excess of the skin may be better suited for a skin tightening procedure such as a tummy tuck.
 Patients with excess fat that is not well localized or patients who want more significant results and are willing to undergo surgery may be better candidates for liposuction.